 Women, Religion, and Peace: Experience, Perspectives, and Policy Implications

 Scholars and practitioners have devoted increasing attention to the roles played by faith communities in negotiating and building peace in the world's conflict zones.
 Because formal religious leadership tends to be dominated by men, women's engagement in religious peacemaking has received far less attention.
-To address this knowledge gap, the US Institute of Peace, the Berkley Center, and the World Faiths Development Dialogue are conducting a multiyear exploration of the activities and perspectives of women in peacebuilding and their policy implications.
+To address this knowledge gap, the US Institute of Peace, the Berkley Center, and the World Faiths Development Dialogue conducted a multiyear exploration of the activities and perspectives of women in peacebuilding and their policy implications.

 step in this project was a symposium in Washington DC in July 2010.
 This event